 This approach provides an enriching learning environment for all students and builds greater cultural awareness and respect.
 During the last decade, multiple research studies have demonstrated the significant cognitive benefits derived from early language learning, as well as the potential long-term educational and career benefits that multilingual students accrue.

 We are incredibly thankful to have an amazing staff from around the world available here at Frederick Douglass for this program.
 Yasiria Rodriguez is the teacher for our PreK Spanish Immersion Program and is originally from Puerto Rico.
-Paula Petrowitsch and Rocio Vera serve as the dual language Kindergarten teachers.
-Ms Petrowitsch is from Chile, and Ms. Vera is from Colombia.
-Lucia Meca and Jennifer Urbina teach first-grade.
-Ms. Meca is from Spain, and Ms. Urbina is from Honduras.
-Margarita del Rio is the second grade teacher who is from Chile.
+Rocio Vera serves as the dual language Kindergarten teacher.
+Ms. Vera is from Colombia.
+Lucia Meca, from Spain, teaches first-grade dual language.
+Margarita del Rio, from Chile, and Jennifer Urbina, from Honduras, are the second grade dual language teachers.
 Aida Fernandez is the third grade dual language teacher from Spain.
-Patricia Acuna from Chile will be joining our fourth grade team to expand our dual language program school-wide from PreK through 4th.
+Patricia Acuna from Chile is our fourth grade team dual language teacher.